shaowei-cai-group/Local-MIP/README.md

 Local-MIP is a C++20 local-search solver for mixed integer programming.
 It ships with a lightweight CLI plus a focused C++ API and callback hooks to customize starts, restarts, weights, scoring funtions, and neighborhood behavior.

+Find out more about Local-MIP at [https://local-mip.github.io/](https://local-mip.github.io/).

+Although Local-MIP is freely available under the MIT license, we would be pleased to learn about users’ experiences and offer advice via email at [peng.lin.csor@gmail.com](peng.lin.csor@gmail.com).

 ## Version History

 **Note:** Local-MIP 1.0 has been archived and is available in `archive/Local-MIP-1.0/`.
 The experimental results reported in the referenced papers (CP 2024 and Artificial Intelligence 2025) were obtained using Local-MIP 1.0.